Fredo-XVII/Baby-Names/README.md

 Analyzing baby names

 # To do List:
+ - Build data
- - Loop over states:
+  - Loop over states
   - Solutions: 1 put national and state data into separate data folders - DONE
-  - Adjust variable names to match State data.
+  - Adjust variable names to match State data. - DONE
+  - For data build, remove any graph code.
+Graphing will be done in Shiny App
+  - Need to save data sets as Rdata sets for Shiny App.

+ - Build Shiny App

+ - Place on Shiny website

 # Meta Data